 Can You Be Physically Active As You Get Older?

 It's never too late to start getting active.
-You can benefit from physical activity even if you think of yourself as "elderly" or you already have conditions such as arthritis or heart disease.
-Being more active will help you feel better and may even help you live longer.
+Being fit is important for everyone.
+You can benefit from physical activity even if you already have conditions such as arthritis or heart disease.
+Being more active will help you feel better.
+And it may even help you live longer.

 If you haven't been active for a long time, you may have no idea where to start.
 The important thing is to take that first step—and make that first step a small one.

 - Talk with your doctor if you're worried about how exercise might affect your health.

 If you're already active, ask your doctor if there is anything you should change to stay safe as your body and health change.